bloxstreet/support/guides/training-guide.md

 {: .text-purple-100 }
 {: .no_toc }

 The next part of training is the Cafe Test.
 In this test, LRs will be asked to prepare an order.
 LRs must utilize understandable grammar in this test.
 Ensure that LRs are aware of how the slush machine works and that it has two flavors that can be selected with a cold cup.
 If an LR gets the wrong drink during the Cafe Test, the trainer should repeat the order and request the drink again.
 If the LR still brings the incorrect drink, state the fail prompt and kick them from the server with the reason "Failed."
-For this test, LRs should use the handto system.
+For this test, LRs should use the CafePOS system.

 ### Register Test
 {: .text-purple-100 }